1. Introduction

 Cursor

-All numbers in white on a red background are used on print-screen views to provide additional explanations.
+All numbers displayed in white on an orange background are used in print-screen views to provide additional explanations.
 Explanations are always after the view with the corresponding numbering. i.e. 1.

 Reference